+Parents

-Global Community Parents We aim to equip our children for "For all children, the quality of the home learning living in, and contributing to, a secure, environment is more important for intellectual and social transformative and sustainable world. development than parental occupation, education and income.
+"For all children, the quality of the home learning environment is more important for intellectual and social development than parental occupation, education and income.
 What parents do is more important than who parents are."
 (EPPE)

 Promoting Positive Relationships and Supporting Behaviour Regulation Policy For William Barnes Primary School